cvdlab-projects/webvisual/README.md

 (The MIT License)

-Copyright (c) 2013 Antonello Gatto, Eleonora Cappelli, Luigi Cristiano, Marco Barbieri, Matteo Riccardi
+Copyright (c) 2013 Antonello Gatto, Eleonora Cappelli, Giorgio Cerrito, Luigi Cristiano, Marco Barbieri, Matteo Riccardi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the